 - having other mental health conditions, particularly depression, self-harm and anxiety

 - finding it hard to handle stress and cope with life

 - obsessive or compulsive behaviours (read our page on obsessive-compulsive disorder)

 Society places a lot of importance on body image, meaning we’re constantly told that how we look reflects our worth.
 This can leave us feeling ashamed if we don’t fit the model of a ‘good body’.

 While these pressures don’t cause eating disorders, they can make us feel we’re not good enough or negatively affect our self-esteem.
 This can trigger an eating disorder in people already vulnerable to developing one.

 Biological and genetic factors

 Research shows there may be genetic links to anorexia.
 The brain chemicals that control our hunger, appetite and digestion can also make us more likely to develop anorexia.
-If we have too much or too little of these brain chemicals, or we’re particularly sensitive to them, our appetite and mood can be affected.
+If we have too much or too little of these brain chemicals or are particularly sensitive to them, our appetite and mood can be affected.

 What help is available?